ucsb-cs24/w22/_lab/lab02.md

 * Create, use and manage memory for simple linked lists
 * Implement functions that process linked lists

-# This lab must be done solo
+# This lab must be done individually, however, in preparation for the next programming assignment please work with your section TA to find a partner.
+You may pair up with the same partner as lab01 one more time but you must change partners after that.

 # Academic Honesty
 All work submitted for this lab should be your own.
 If you are using any hints from a previous offering of this course that was posted publicly by a CS24 instructor, you must cite your source.